 Have an Open Mindset and Keep Building New Skills

 The most successful business owners are those who keep building new skills each week, month and year.
-They don’t rest on their laurels; they continue to push themselves forward and to develop both key entrepreneurial practical knowledge as well as personal traits that help them succeed, such as communication skills, creativity, problem-solving ability, focus, etc.
+They don’t rest on their laurels; they continue to push themselves forward towards challenges, seeing them as opportunities for inner growth.
+That’s the essence of mindfulness at work.
+And to develop both key entrepreneurial practical knowledge as well as personal traits that help them succeed, such as communication skills, creativity, problem-solving ability, focus, etc.